Leonard Teale

-Leonard George Thiele AO (26 September 1922 – 14 May 1994), professionally Leonard Teale, was a well-known Australian actor of radio, television and film and radio announcer, presenter and narrator known for his resonant baritone voice.
+Leonard George Thiele AO (26 September 1922 – 14 May 1994), professionally Leonard Teale, was an Australian actor of radio, television and film and radio announcer, presenter and narrator known for his resonant baritone voice.
 He is best remembered for his role in the long-running Australian police procedural drama Homicide as David "Mac" MacKay.

 As a professional actor he adopted Teale – a homophone of his birth surname, Thiele – as a stage name.

 Biography

-Early life
+Early life and military service

 Leonard George Thiele was born in Brisbane, Queensland, to Maude Henrietta Thiele, née Rasmussen, and Herman Albert Thiele, a chemist.
 He attended Milton State Primary School and Brisbane Grammar School (1934–38) on a scholarship.
 However, the family's financial situation during the Great Depression forced Leonard to leave school and enter the workforce.
 He worked as a junior clerk for Brisbane City Council's Electricity Supply Department.
 In his spare time, he took up amateur drama, with local repertory groups.
 From the age of 17, he augmented these activities with a role as a part-time radio announcer, after successfully auditioning at the Australian Broadcasting Commission (ABC) in Brisbane.

-Military service

 Following the outbreak of World War II, Thiele joined the Militia and served as a signaller.
 Interested in becoming a pilot, he transferred to the Royal Australian Air Force (RAAF) on 10 October 1942.
 He graduated from flying school the following year and was commissioned as officer.
 In 1944, Thiele was posted to the Mediterranean theatre, where he served with No. 458 Squadron RAAF, a maritime patrol/strike unit, flying Vickers Wellingtons, from bases at Foggia, Italy, and Gibraltar.
 He was promoted to Flight Lieutenant in September 1945 and was discharged on 16 January 1946, after returning to Australia.

+Career

 Radio serials

 Thiele's career as a professional actor commenced in the late 1940s and early 1950s, in radio serials; his roles included that of Superman/Clark Kent and Tarzan.
-He also made regular appearances in radio variety programs such as the Bonnington's Bunkhouse Show, and voiceovers in countless commercials.